oceanypt/HITL-NLP/README.md

 # 🩺 A Collection of Alignments for Large Language Models and Beyond

-👋 Hi, there.
-This is a collection of papers, surveys, etc for the research of language model alignments and beyond.

-Mostly, I will cover learning from human feedback, interactive NLP, and language model alignments.
+👋 This is a collection of papers, surveys, etc for the research of language model alignments and beyond, covering learning from human feedback, interactive NLP, and language model alignments.

-The collection will be updated continually.

 ## :blue_book: Surveys